Crace Grassland Nature Reserve

 Land use history

 The ACT has a long and rich Aboriginal history, extending from the present day back at least 25,000 years.
 Over this time, generations of Aboriginal people have cared for Country, and have been sustained, physically and spiritually, through their relationship with the land.
-Traditional custodians have also actively managed the landscape for thousands of years, through activities such ‘fire stick farming’ and selectively cultivating certain plants, which created the landscapes first seen by European explorers and settlers.
+Traditional custodians have also actively managed the landscape for thousands of years, through activities such as ‘fire stick farming’ and selectively cultivating certain plants, which created the landscapes first seen by European explorers and settlers.
 Grasslands such as at Crace were frequently burnt to maintain high levels of fresh, succulent, green growth to attract animals for hunting into an area, and also to provide clear pathways between cultural places.

 The Australian Department of Defence previously managed part of the land and a transmission station located on the site was demolished in 2008.